OmarThinks/OmarThinks/README.md

 1. React Native developer at <a href="https://vekelz.com/">Vekelz</a> - Full time
 2. Interview engineer at <a href="https://karat.com/">Karat</a> - Contract

-In my free time, I am learning: TailwindCSS and NativeWind
+In my free time, I am learning: Animations.

 <!--